2 min read

 |---|---|

-| General | Any project — a good starting point |
+| General | Any project.
+A good starting point |

 | macOS | macOS apps (menu bar, utilities, etc.) |